matteoproietti1/AirBbB_Analysis/README.md

 </details>

-3) What is the favourite month of the year, by customer, to visit milan?
+3) What is the busiest month of the year to visit milan?
 <details>
   <summary>See the findings</summary>
 For this analysis, we consider the amount of reviews by month as a value that indicates the number of people who visited the city that month.